nouyang/janson299r/wk5/README_PRM.md

 there's some squirreliness with the range in which I'm plotting the room, and the range in which I'm randomly selecting points, etc. that might have off-by-one errors, and I should investigate at some point

+####
+Stopping Point as of Sunday  morning --
+Debug: intersect collision checking fails occasionally on floats (seems to do better on ints). :(
+Solution: use rand int for now, instead of floats, and complete clutter / nIter / tricky maze plots.
+Todo: error bars
+clutter todo: subtract overlap from area cals